ADACS-Australia/OzSTAR-User-Guide/docs/source/index.rst

 Welcome to the OzSTAR documentation!
 =============================================

-Here you will find the technical information required to help you run jobs on OzSTAR.
+Here you will find the technical information required to help you run jobs on the Swinburne supercomputers, OzSTAR and Ngarrgu Tindebeek (NT).

 .. toctree::
    :hidden: